 As cheaply as we can buy clothes, you would never imagine how dearly others pay for it: like the textile workers, usually female, in factories in Bangladesh, China, and other low-wage countries.
 These innumerable, anonymous seamstresses create your wardrobe for starvation wages, working long hours with no overtime pay in decrepit buildings without any form of security – personal or social.

-It doesn’t matter where you shop: if you don’t purchase your clothing from fair fashion labels, you must reckon with the fact that your clothing was made under exactly these conditions.
-One alternative: buy used clothing!
+It doesn’t matter where you shop: if you don’t purchase your clothing from fair fashion labels, you must consider that your clothing was probably made under inhumane conditions.
+One alternative: Buy used clothing!
 This reduces the demand for new production.

 We’re Simply Letting the Ice Caps Melt

 As we all know, our wasteful consumerism – our meat consumption, our oil usage, our coal-powered factories – has made us complicit in climate change.
 Two of the hardest-hit victims are the Earth’s North and South Poles.
 Glaciers in the Arctic and Antarctic are melting at astonishing rates, threatening the homes of humans and animals alike.
 One sad symbol of this development is this starving polar bear.
 Photographer Kerstin Langenberger took this picture in Norway in 2015.